Welcome to the Precision CW Fistcheck help page.

 Now let's try to produce some Morse code.
 The right-arrow cursor key on your keyboard can be used as a simple straight Morse key.
 Right, a keyboard key like this does not make a good Morse key at all, but you can start this way and make yourself familiar with the various features of PCW-Fistcheck.

 Press the "d" key once more, listen to the sound, and then try to produce the same sound with the right-arrow cursor key.
 Your result could look like this:

 The red bars on the screen show you the actual on/off timing you have produced with the right-arrow key, and you can see the the decoded letter "d" written on the middle panel.

 Not bad, the first red dash and space are a bit longer than the green dash and space.
 So maybe this Morse "d" was a bit slower than the 60 CpM target speed.
 OK, you need speed in WpM?
 We'll come to that shortly.Go to top.

 There are many ways to influence how the program works.

 On the main window the actual speed of the built-in Morse code generator is shown.
 This is also the Target Speed for your training.

 By default, speed is given in CpM, characters per minute.
 If you need speed given in WpM, words per minute, we'll come to that shortly.

 On the parameter window many more items can be adjusted.
-You reach this window by clicking on the Set Parameters button or by simply pressing F2.
-The parameter window is separated into three panels: left, right and right below.
+You reach this window via the Parameters menu item or by simply pressing F2.
+The parameter window is separated into four panels: top-left, top-right, below-left and below-right.